juliogomez/netdevops/README.md

         -ansible-playbook -i inventory/dev.yaml site.yaml
     ```

-    This last directive uses ansible to first check the syntax ([linting](https://en.wikipedia.org/wiki/Lint_(software))), and then executes the `site.yaml` playbook on the list of devices defined in the `dev.yaml` inventory file.
+    This last directive uses Ansible to first check the syntax ([linting](https://en.wikipedia.org/wiki/Lint_(software))), and then executes the `site.yaml` playbook on the list of devices defined in the `dev.yaml` inventory file.

     The inventory file (`dev.yaml`) lists the devices that will be configured by the playbook, with their hostnames, credentials (if necessary) and management IP addresses: